mir-group/flare/README.md

 * Module for training GPs from AIMD trajectories

+## Many-body extension

+If you want to train a more accurate many-body potential on the fly, check out our many-body extension [flare++](https://github.com/mir-group/flare_pp), with an introductory tutorial available [here](https://colab.research.google.com/drive/18_pTcWM19AUiksaRyCgg9BCpVyw744xv).

 ## Prerequisites
-1. To train a potential on the fly, you need a working installation of [Quantum ESPRESSO](https://www.quantum-espresso.org) or [CP2K](https://www.cp2k.org).
+1. To train a potential on the fly, you need a working installation of a DFT code compatible with ASE (e.g. [Quantum ESPRESSO](https://www.quantum-espresso.org), [CP2K](https://www.cp2k.org), or [VASP](https://www.vasp.at/)).
 2. FLARE requires Python 3 with the packages specified in `requirements.txt`.
 This is taken care of by `pip`.

 ## Installation